jss367/jss367.github.io/_posts/2018-07-30-Saving-and-Loading-Models-in-TensorFlow.md

 ## Save Model with Keras .save method

 There are lots of ways to save TensorFlow and Keras models.
 For Keras models, the simplest way is to use Keras's `.save` method.

-This includes the training configuration (loss, optimizer).
-The keras save method includes the architecture, weights, and state of the optimizer, so it's easy to resume training.

-It can be saved to a Tensorflow SavedModel of a HDF5 file.
+The Keras `.save` method includes the architecture and weights, as well as the training configuration (loss, state of the optimizer), so it's easy to resume training.
+It can be saved to a TensorFlow SavedModel of a HDF5 file.
 These can both save the entire model to disk.

 ```python